wdrach/cryptorx/README.md

 # cryptorx
 RxJS + Coinbase Pro/Kraken + Technical Analysis Operators

+-l runs a live trade
+  * You need to have either a .env set with environment variables for
+    * COINBASE_API_KEY - your api key
+    * COINBASE_SECRET - your api secret (provided to you by Coinbase when creating a key)
--s runs a simulation
+    * COINBASE_PASSPHRASE - your api passphrase (provided by you to Coinbase when creating a key) -s runs a simulation
 -p runs a papertrade (a simulation, but with current data instead of historical data) -f + a filename with NO EXTENSION outputs debug csv files